cameronfin123/Salesforce-Activity-Timeline/README.md

 Custom Activity Timeline that allows multiple standard and custom objects, editing, and displaying of related fields on date, subject and description.

 ![GitHub Logo](/images/Image1.png)
 *(Activity Timeline on Account.
-Show related Opportunities by CloseDate, related Contacts by CreatedDate, and related Cases by ClosedDate)*
+Show related Opportunities by CloseDate, related Contacts by CreatedDate, and related Cases by ClosedDate with a custom icon)*

 ## Installation URL